 What Is the Difference Between Inpatient and Outpatient Care?

 The main difference between inpatient and outpatient care is where you access treatment.
 In an inpatient program, you live at a rehab facility full time while you undergo therapy.
 With a traditional outpatient program, you live at home and go to regular treatment sessions over a few weeks or months.
-The Florida House Experience offers another alternative: an intensive outpatient care option.
+FHE Health offers another alternative: an intensive outpatient care option.
 Participants live and attend therapy sessions at the rehab facility but can go to work or school during the weekdays.

 Inpatient facilities are tailored to put the focus entirely on recovery.
 They provide a calm, supportive environment without any distractions.
 Food, sleeping arrangements and leisure time activities are provided.
 The resident doesn’t have to worry about any of the details of daily living.
 Staff is on-call day and night to help with any issues you might encounter.